adamlilith/fasterRaster/README.md

 `devtools::install_github('adamlilith/enmSdm')`
 `devtools::install_github('adamlilith/fasterRaster')`

+NB: If for some reason these commands don't work, you can install the package(s) by downloading the latest zip/tar file from the `zipTarFiles` directory and installing the package(s) manually.

 ## *Faster* raster processing functions ##
 * `fasterBufferRast`: Add buffer to cells in a raster (using GRASS).
 * `fasterFocal`: Faster focal calculations (using multi-core).